 - Share this Story:

 Bryerlee was just 4 years old when she was rushed to the emergency room on October 16, 2017.
 She had been home sick from school with a fever all day.
-Her mother, Mikalee, brought her to the doctor earlier that afternoon, fearing it might be flu.
-The doctor assured her that he hadn’t seen flu yet that year.
+Her mother, Mikalee, brought her to the doctor earlier that afternoon, fearing it might be the flu.
+The doctor assured her that he hadn’t seen the flu yet that year.
 He didn’t test for flu, but he did see signs of an ear infection, so he sent them home with antibiotics.

 About eight hours later, Bryerlee suddenly started having difficulty breathing.
 She was experiencing spasms that rocked her entire body as she struggled for air.
 Noting how lethargic she was and how much effort it took for her to simply breathe, her mother quickly grew concerned.
 She knew she couldn’t wait until morning to get medical attention, so she headed to the ER.